wu-sheng/me/README.md

 I am a Java **APM Architect** in [OneAPM](http://www.oneapm.com).

 My work revolves around distributed systems, distributed tracer, APM, and runtime code generation and manipulation tech.
-My primary goal is to build an apm/tracer tool, with _High Efficient_, _Professional_, _fit for docker and microservice env_.
+My primary goal is to build an apm/tracer tool, with _High Efficient_, _Professional_, _in distributed-cluster or cloud_.
 But also **easy** to use.
 In particular, interested in how to build and diagnose large scale systems with apm tools.

 ## News About Me